giovdk21/vscode-sublime-merge/README.md

 - `Line history in Sublime Merge`: Shows the history of the **selected line(s)** in Sublime Merge
 - `Show my commits in Sublime Merge`: Show commits from the **current Git user** in Sublime Merge

-**Note:** Contextual menu items for the editor are also provided and dependent on whether a selection is present or not.
+**Note:** Contextual menu items for the editor are also provided and their visibility can be customised changing the extension settings (see "Configuration").

 ### Status Bar